 Have the right skills and equipment

 To run a successful gardening business, it’s crucial that you have the right skills and equipment to do a quality job.
 While formal qualifications are rarely needed, you must have a love for the outdoors, creativity, good communication and experience in the garden.
 You can easily develop your gardening skills by attending local classes and workshops, or by reading gardening blogs and advice forums online.
 It is also important that you have the right tools to do the job.
 According to lifestyle blog EverythingHomes – “15% say their gardens have suffered due to unreliable garden equipment.”
 Investing in quality equipment is particularly important if you’re starting your own gardening business – it will help your company appear more professional, increase productivity, and ensure that you provide a quality service.
 Some top gardening tools to purchase include: a a reliable lawnmower, a steel garden spade, and .
 You will also need basic garden essentials like gloves, shovels and a watering can.
 Also, there are times that a need to cut branches with pose saws is necessary as there are distant areas that a chainsaw may not be able to reach.
+For a yard that has a mountain of fallen leaves, a leaf mulcher is one essential piece of equipment that is also worth the investment.
+Check out BestOfMachinery for a buying guide on the best leaf mulchers in the market today.
 It is also important that you have the proper protective gears when using power tools like pole saws and most importantly when applying pesticides and harmful chemicals.

 Understand the job